Last updated: May 18, 2026

 - Set the Dataset ID (e.g.,

-detrics_marketing) and Data location (must match what you’ll configure in Detrics) - Click Create Dataset
+detrics_marketing) and Data location - Click Create Dataset

 2. Grant BigQuery Job User at the Project Level